zognin/tp/docs/DeveloperGuide.md

 #### Overview

-List operation can be executed for all entity types in the model, ie. clients, orders, ingredients and recipes.
+List operation can be executed for the following entities: clients, orders, ingredients and recipes.

 #### Mechanism
 This section explains the List Mechanism: